 We are a Patent Services Firm/Office.
 We offer expert online patent services for utility and design patents.
 US & International (PCT/Hague) applications welcome.
 USPTO Registered Patent Agent.
 Call.
 Email.
 Text.

-How to Best Apply for your Patent in 4 Easy Steps
+How to Apply for a Patent

-Step 1: Check for Prior Art.
+Step 1: Search for Prior Art.

-Be sure you know what else is out there in the world like your idea or invention.
-You should always start with a professional Prior Art Search (keyword and classification at a minimum).
-This will inform you about the products, inventions, and research that are similar to your invention or idea.
-It offers you great insight into novelty and patentability.
-Further, it helps you know what to address when writing the patent application’s description and claims.
+Carson Patents starts with a professional Prior Art Search.
+This will inform about the products, inventions, and research that are similar to your invention or idea.
+It offers insight into novelty and patentability.
+Further, it helps inform on what to address when writing the patent application’s description and claims.

-Step 2: Write the best description (specification) that you can.
+Step 2: Write the best description (specification).

 Step 3: File the patent application.

 After searching, and writing the application, then we file.
 We provide the Patent Application Filing.
 Filing is submitting the application documents to the USPTO.
 We work with all types of patent applications.
 US or International (PCT, Hague), Provisional or Non-Provisional Utility, or Design.

 Once the patent application is submitted, the invention becomes “Patent Pending.”
 We file online and will send you an electronic receipt upon completion.
 Then, the USPTO will send a filing receipt.

 Step 4: Prosecute the patent application.